Movie Wednesday: Fullmetal Alchemist

 Fullmetal Alchemist is streaming on Netflix.

-Amy Frantz is a Brave Writer alum and now works as a Virtual Marketing Assistant for Brave Writer.
+Amy Frantz is a Brave Writer alum.
 When not over-analyzing Star Wars, she spent much of her teens building a rather large manga collection.